Maritime history of Odisha: Ships

-Rules and regulations regarding construction of ships were recorded in the Sanskrit Juktikalpataru (Yukti Kalpa Taru).
+Rules and regulations regarding the construction of ships were recorded in the Sanskrit Juktikalpataru (Yukti Kalpa Taru).
 The Madalapanji records that king Bhoja built many ships with local wood.
 The recovery of many woodworking adzes and other artefacts from Chilika Lake shows that Golabai was a boat-building center.

-Terracotta seals from Bangarh and Chandraketugarh (400 BC to 100 BC) depict seagoing vessels carrying containing corn.
+Terracotta seals from Bangarh and Chandraketugarh (400 BC to 100 BC) depict seagoing vessels containing corn.
 The ships have a single mast with a square sail.
 The earliest depiction of ships in Odisha is in a sculptured frieze showing two ships, found near the Brahmeswara Temple, Bhubaneswar, and now preserved in the Odisha State Museum.
 The first ship has standing elephants in the front part, two people seated in the center and two sailor with oars at the rear steering the ship.